maritime-datasystems/pep8-git-hook/README.md

 The hook can be overridden: ```$ git commit --no-verify```

-Currently, the following PEP8 codes are checked for:
+Currently, the following PEP8 codes are ignored:

+**E701** multiple statements on one line (colon)

+The following PEP8 codes were enabled previously:

 E111 indentation is not a multiple of four
 E125 continuation line does not distinguish itself from next logical line